This tutorial shows how to install and run Gradle Enterprise on Amazon EC2.

 You are able to easily update this later.
 You can start with the name generated by AWS and later reconfigure to use a custom name if desired.

-You may choose to have Gradle Enterprise generate a self-signed certificate, or provide your own.
-Using a self-signed certificate will require some extra configuration for the users of your Gradle Enterprise installation, but will result in traffic being encrypted.
+Using a self-signed certificate will require some extra configuration for the users of your Gradle Enterprise installation, but will also result in traffic being encrypted.

 In this section you will create an EC2 instance to run Gradle Enterprise.